abs-cbn-tf/terraform-code/README.md

-# Terraform Network ACL (NACL) Example
+# Terraform clone

-This Terraform configuration demonstrates how to create, update, and delete a Network ACL (NACL) using local modules.
+This Terraform configuration demonstrates how to create, update, and delete local modules.

 ## Prerequisites